November 2019 planting in partnership with the Alliance for the Chesapeake Bay in Franklin County, PA

 Proudly supporting local conservation efforts and using industry best practices that protect and preserve the environment.

-In November, Transource announced a commitment in support of local conservation efforts to improve water quality in the Chesapeake Bay watershed in Pennsylvania and Maryland through funds and volunteer efforts (learn more about the partnership here).
+In November 2018, Transource announced a $25,000 commitment in support of local conservation efforts to improve water quality in the Chesapeake Bay watershed in Pennsylvania and Maryland through funds and volunteer efforts.
+(Learn more about the partnership here.)

-Company volunteers and partners kicked off the partnership by planting 600 trees to install a riparian buffer along the East Branch of Codorus Creek at Spring Valley Park in York County, Pennsylvania.
+In November 2018, Transource volunteers and partners kicked off the partnership by planting 600 trees to install a riparian buffer along the East Branch of Codorus Creek at Spring Valley Park in York County, PA.Play Video

-Environmental impacts are at the forethought of Transource’s projects, from project input to in-service and maintenance.
-In 2017, Transource hosted 10 open houses and met with local groups to gather input on hundreds of miles of route options.
+In 2017, Transource hosted 10 open houses and met with local groups to gather input on hundreds of miles of route options for the proposed Independence Energy Connection project.
 That feedback was incorporated into the siting process.

-During that process Transource gained a greater understanding local wildlife, environmentally sensitive areas and the important role streams play locally for community recreation, as well as their contribution to the ecosystem as part of the Chesapeake Bay Watershed.
+During that process, Transource gained a greater understanding of local wildlife, environmentally sensitive areas and the important role streams play locally for community recreation, as well as their contribution to the ecosystem as part of the Chesapeake Bay watershed.

 Subscribe below to receive email updates on this project: